silabs-bozont/ArduinoCore-zephyr/README.md

 In this section, we’ll guide you through setting up your environment to work on and update the Zephyr core.

-Shell scripts are available to simplify the installation process (Windows is not supported at the moment 😔).
+Shell scripts are available to simplify the installation process (Windows is not directly supported at the moment 😔, but there are some tricks - see below).

 ### Clone the repository
 ```bash